mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 `pconstant` function.
 If we want to do any computation, we can transform into `PGFIntermediate` using `pgfFromElem`; this is nothing more than a `newtype` rewrap and thus essentially has no cost.

+On the other hand, the conversion from the computations enabled type `PGFIntermediate` to `PGFElement` is enabled using `pgfToElem`; we have to explicitly provide the field order since it reduces the element using the modulo computation to its normalised form of `PGFElement`.
+This conversion should be used sparingly, only at the boundaries of an algorithm to reduce the number of modulo operations, potentially ramping up the computation costs.

 [TODO: Describe the rest]